dhmunro/dudley/README.md

 That is, in addition to shadowing parameters of the same name in an ancestor dict, a parameter may shadow a previously declared parameter of the same name in its own dict.
-Thus, parameters behave like a variable in a function in a C or Python function - their value may change as the function executes:
+Thus, parameters behave like a variable in a function in a C or Python function - their value may change as the function executes.
+The primary reason for this is to prevent having to invent many different parameter names to describe streams that have counted arrays:

     COUNT: i4  # could also be a fixed integer value x = f4[COUNT]  # dimension of x written into stream before x